 At Adyen, we ensure all our offerings are engineered to help businesses reach their ambitions.
 And with our Issuing solution we have removed the divide between accepting and funding payments.
 Beyond the normal business benefits of card issuing, the real merit is in having these capabilities within one global technology platform.
 That’s part of what we’ll explore in this blog.

 Businesses that want to issue a card have a host of challenges.
 Inflexible APIs leading to sub-optimal user experience, complex reporting leading to difficulties in reconciliation — just to give a few examples.
 Worse still, most businesses are only able to create card products by tying together multiple solutions — with each added partner creating technical challenges and operational overhead.

 That’s where Adyen Issuing comes in.
 One platform, one contract — but more importantly, an API-first approach that provides the full lifecycle.
 This gives full control not only over processes, but also the experience for the end user.
 Businesses can greatly benefit from using Adyen acquiring to fund Adyen-issued cards.
 Funding timelines can be reduced, which means money reaches its destination faster and with less operational complexity.

 Customization aids innovation

 Digital disruption has led to an explosion of new and exciting business models, not to mention the blurring of offline and online channels.
 But in a busy market with behemoth brands and nimble new players, owning the full experience with customization is key.
 We built Adyen Issuing with a range of tools and features to create custom experiences.
 These include:

-- Flexible cardholder onboarding with real-time KYC, making it possible for businesses to deliver amazing new experiences through virtual and customizable physical cards
+Flexible cardholder onboarding with real-time KYC (Know your customer), making it possible for businesses to deliver amazing new experiences through virtual and customizable physical cards